kasper/phoenix/API.md

 ## Events

-Phoenix supports the following events:
+Phoenix supports the following (case sensitive) events:

+### Screen

-- `screenChange` triggered when screens (i.e. displays) are added, removed, or dynamically reconfigured, the callback function receives no arguments
+- `screensDidChange` triggered when screens (i.e. displays) are added, removed, or dynamically reconfigured, the callback function receives no arguments

+### App

+All of the following app events receive the corresponding `App`-instance as the only argument for the callback function.

+- `appDidLaunch` triggered when an app has launched
+- `appDidTerminate` triggered when an app has terminated
+- `appDidActivate` triggered when an app has activated
+- `appDidHide` triggered when an app becomes hidden
+- `appDidShow` triggered when an app is shown (becomes unhidden)

 ## Require